Design infringement is theft (and big brands are getting away)

 • This type of protection may be enough in industries like fast fashion, where products have a much shorter life cycle.

-• However, they are more difficult to enforce in design rights disputes due to their limited scope.
+• However, they are more difficult to enforce in design rights infringement cases due to their limited scope.

 Brexit’s impact on design rights